ANUStatSupportoNline/ANUStatSupportoNline.github.io/anu-courses.md

 # Semester-long Courses

-The SSN offers four self-paced online courses for you to access at any time: for more information and to register go to https://services.anu.edu.au/training/online-statistics-courses.
+The SSN offers four self-paced online courses for you to access at any time: for more information and to register please visit the [SSN online statistics courses website](https://services.anu.edu.au/training/online-statistics-courses).

-ANU colleges also ffer a wide variety of semester long courses on statistical topics, at levels from introductory to advanced, and your program may include the option to audit or enrol in these courses.
+Additionally, ANU colleges also offer a wide variety of semester-long courses on statistical topics, at levels from introductory to advanced, and your program may include the option to audit or enrol in these courses.
+Some courses have prerequisites, including assumed knowledge and prior completion of other subjects.
+Please check the [Programs & Courses website](https://programsandcourses.anu.edu.au/) for prerequisite details or contact the ANU Academic College that manages the course you are applying for.
 The table below shows possible courses organised by College and topic.

 <table border="0">
  <tr>